When is Amazon Prime Day 2021? How to find the best deals

 Amazon Prime Day is the online retailer's biggest shopping event of the year.
 The small and mid-sized businesses who sell on the e-tailer reported more than $3.5 billion in sales during Prime Day 2020.
 That marked a 60% increase compared with 2019.

 Spread out over two days, Prime Day features limited-time, limited-quantity deals (called lightning deals) on a wide variety of clothing, bedding, laptops, headphones, Amazon-branded gear and more.
-The 2021 Prime Day will be the earliest on record; the event last happened in October 2020 -- the latest Prime Day on record.
+You'll also find spotlight deals on big-name merchandise that will last throughout the two-day shopping event.

 The online shopping event has grown considerably since the first Amazon Prime Day in 2015.
 Research firm Digital Commerce 360 has estimated that Amazon sold $10.4 billion worth of goods overall on Prime Day 2020.
 That would mark an increase of 45.2 percent from $7.16 billion in 2019.

-Nowadays, Prime Day is not just an Amazon phenomenon -- other retailers, such as Walmart and Target, offer their own online deals on Prime Day, eager to compete during this shopping mega-event.
+Nowadays, Prime Day is not just an Amazon phenomenon -- other major retailers, such as Best Buy and Kohl's, offer their own online deals on Prime Day, eager to compete during this shopping mega-event.
+Walmart's own competing Prime Day event, Deals for Days, starts June 20 and runs through June 23.

 When is Amazon Prime Day?